-Learn how to succeed at these responsibilities and you’ll be promoted from a good assistant to become a great manager.
+Learn how to succeed at these responsibilities, and you’ll be promoted from a good assistant to a great manager.

-To learn how to become a great assistant, a great salesperson or retail manager, check out SalesRX my online retail sales training program.
-It's as close as you can get to me personally training you how to compete with online retailers.
+To learn how to become a great assistant, salesperson, or retail manager, check out SalesRX, my online retail sales training program.
+It's as close as you can get to me training you on how to compete with online retailers.